Using OAuth to connect to Power BI Report Server and SSRS

 Service Principal Name (SPN)

 The SPN is a unique identifier for a service that uses Kerberos authentication.
-You will need to make sure you have a proper HTTP SPN present for your report server.
+You need to make sure you have a proper HTTP SPN present for your report server.

 For information on how to configure the proper Service Principal Name (SPN) for your report server, see Register a Service Principal Name (SPN) for a Report Server.